Deena Larsen

-Deena Larsen (born 1964) is a new media and hypertext fiction author involved in the creative electronic writing community since the 1980s.
+Deena Larsen (born 1964) is an American new media and hypertext fiction author involved in the creative electronic writing community since the 1980s.
 Her work has been published in online journals such as the Iowa Review Web, Cauldron and Net, frAme, inFLECT, and Blue Moon Review.
 Since May 2007, the Deena Larsen Collection of early electronic literature has been housed at the Maryland Institute for Technology in the Humanities.

 Education

 In 1986, Larsen received her BA in English and Logic from the University of Northern Colorado.
 Her undergraduate thesis, Nansense Ya Snorsted: A logical look at nonsense, received the university's 1986 Best Thesis Award.
 In 1991, after spending time in San Francisco and Japan, she returned to Colorado and earned her MA in English from the University of Colorado where she wrote one of the first MA thesis on hypertext titled Hypertext and Hyperpossibilities.

 Career and influence

 Larsen has been noted by the Electronic Literature Organization as "a pioneering influence in the electronic literature field."
 She is described as a "new media visionary who has been active in the creative electronic writing community since its inception in the 1980s" by the Maryland Institute of Technology in the Humanities, which hosts a collection of her papers and software.
 Larsen's experimentation with literary possibilities in new digital media has led to her work being frequently analysed and cited by scholars and critics, with works like "Carving in Possibilities" (2001) being called "canonical".

 Larsen has led numerous writers workshops—either online, at conferences, or universities— on the subject of hypertext, and has played a vital role in organising the electronic literature community.
 She hosted Hypertext Writers' Workshops at ACM Hypertext conferences in the 1990s and hosted the Electronic Literature Organization online chats on electronic literature from 2000 to 2005.
 In 2012, Larsen wrote a free textbook called Fun da mentals which serves as an introduction to the field of electronic literature.
 She currently works as a technical writer at the Bureau of Reclamation, where she was an investigator for research granted by the Science and Technology Program in the 2015 fiscal year.

+Deena Larsen has Multiple Hereditary Exostoses, and wrote a work, Embodying my Mother's Bones about her disability.

 As of 2022, Larsen serves on the Literary Advisory Board for the Electronic Literature Organization.
+From 2023-24, she was artist-in-residence at the Electronic Literature Lab at Washington State University at Vancouver.
 She has also been a board member for trAce and is a past member of the board of directors for the ELO.